6 Dimensions of Data Quality: Complete Guide with Examples & Measurement Methods

 Data validity refers to how closely a data value matches predetermined values or a calculation.

-Here are three examples of the Validity DQ dimension: |
+Here are three examples of the Validity DQ dimension:

-The data captured in the datastore can come from a graphical user interface or an automated ETL process.
+The data captured in the data store can come from a graphical user interface or an automated ETL process.
 But is the data valid according to the business rules?

 The net amount can be validated by calculating the expected value based on the business rule given above.

-b.
-Data Validity For Range Of Values
+Data Validity for Range of Values – Example

 Data values can also be based on predefined ranges.
 For example, the value (numeric or date) in an attribute must fall within the specified range.